 Grow Medical Cannabis legally at home by getting your MMJ Card – click the button below!

-2. The Process of Curing Marijuana Using Water
+2. Curing Marijuana Using Water (Water Curing Weed Guide)

 To some people, the water curing process for marijuana can sound like a fairy tale.
 The thought of dunking your well-cultivated crop into the water for some days can be traumatizing if it is your first time.
 But this option is as effective as air curing.
 Unlike air curing of marijuana, water curing comes before the actual drying of the buds happens.